 Students who are absent or unwell can sit the OLNA tests on another day within the testing window.
-Students who are absent for an extended time during the testing window must sit the OLNA tests in the next available testing window.
-See the table on page 8 for guidance on required OLNA sits.
-Note: eligible students who do not sit twice before the end of Year 10 and in one of the Semester 1 windows while in Year 11, may not be permitted to enrol in Foundation courses (see page 12).
+Students who are absent for an extended time during the testing window must sit the OLNA tests in the next available testing window for the student's cohort.
+See the table on page 9 for guidance on required OLNA sits.
+Note: eligible students who do not sit twice before the end of Year 10 and in one of the Semester 1 windows while in Year 11 may not be permitted to enrol in Foundation courses (see page 14).